olemarkusroland/java-tdd-oop-bobs-bagels/README.md

 - Create class diagrams from your domain model and include screenshots of them.
 - You **must** design a domain model before you begin building.
 Add your model as either a `.md` file or a screenshot
 - You **must** use the Red Green Refactor approach to write your code.
 To demonstrate this, `git commit` after writing your test and commit again after writing the source code to pass it
 - This exercise **must** use multiple classes that interact with each other.
 You might start with one, but by the end of the unit you should have a few more.
+As you learn new OOP concepts, apply them to this exercise to improve your solution over time.

 ## User Stories